-The results of accident analysis and accident simulation tests indicate that, for reducing permanent disabilities, it is appropriate to set the sled pulse at EuroNCAP's medium waveform between ΔV =16 km/h and 22 km/h.
+The results of accident analysis and accident simulation tests indicate that, for reducing permanent disabilities, it is appropriate to set the sled pulse at Euro Cap's medium waveform between $\Delta V{=}16$ km/h and 22 km/h.
 However, it has been found that in the repeatability test at 20 km/h the result largely varies due to variations in the seat deformation.
-In the future, improvements in reproducibility and repeatability at high speeds will be studied using a new dummy calibration method.
+In the future, improvements in reproducibility and repeatability will be studied using a new dummy calibration method.
+Two proposed speeds, 16 km/h (same as Phase 1) and 18 km/h (with consideration of permanent disabilities), are scheduled to be discussed in September 2010 together with evaluation indicators.

-Accident analysis
+13. Accident analysis

-In Japan, rear impact crashes account for 31% of all traffic collisions, and 92% of these result in minor neck injuries based on all accident macro analyses.
-As for the crash speed, the accidents occur most frequently at $\Delta V15$ km/h and below, which can be seen in about 60% of all cases.
-Even at $\Delta V20$ km/h and above, AIS2+ neck injuries account for 2% only, and most of the resulting injuries (60% or more) are AIS1 neck injuries.
-In recent years, the number of permanent disabilities has been increasing, and they occur most frequently at $\Delta V16$ -22 km/h, however, these ΔV analyses are based on small accident numbers micro analyses.
+In Japan, rear impact crashes account for 31 per cent of all traffic collisions, and 92 per cent of these result in minor neck injuries based on all accident macro analyses.
+As for the crash speed, the accidents occur most frequently at $\Delta V$ =15 km/h and below, which can be seen in about 60 per cent of all cases.
+Even at $\Delta V$ =20km/h and above, AIS2+ neck injuries account for 2 per cent only, and most of the resulting injuries (60 per cent or more) are AIS1 neck injuries.
+In recent years, the number of permanent disabilities has been increasing, and they occur most frequently at $\Delta V$ =16-22 km/h, however, these $\Delta V$ analyses are based on small accident numbers micro analyses.